-Sometimes your money costs you money, at least when you use an ATM to get it.
-When you use an ATM that isn't operated by your own bank to make withdrawals, deposits or even simple balance inquiries, you can run into a bundle of extra fees, charged not only by your bank but also by the company that operates the ATM you use.
+Sometimes your money costs you money—at least when you use an ATM to get it.
+When you use an ATM that isn't operated by your own bank to make withdrawals, deposits or even simple balance inquiries, you can run into a bundle of extra fees.
+Sometimes these fees are charged by both your bank and by the company that operates the ATM you use.

-- Charges by the ATM operator: When using an ATM that isn't part of your bank's network of machines, you are usually notified about a fee to the bank or company that operates the ATM.
+- The ATM operator's fee: When using an ATM that isn't part of your bank's network of machines, the machine usually notifies you about a fee charged by the bank or company that operates the ATM.
 Banks charge non-customers $1.50 to $3.50 at their ATMs, but non-bank ATM operators often charge more, up to $10 per transaction.
-Las Vegas casinos, for instance, are notorious for charging high fees on ATM cash withdrawals within their buildings.
+Casinos in Las Vegas, for instance, are notorious for setting high fees on ATM cash withdrawals.

-- Surcharges from your own bank: Your home bank may also charge you a "non-network ATM fee" for using an ATM operated by another bank or institution.
-These charges will typically cost between $2.00 and $3.50, depending on your bank and the tier of service you are enrolled in.
-Note that such fees are not announced to you at any time during your ATM transaction.
+- Your bank's non-network fee: Your own bank may also charge you a "non-network" ATM fee for using an ATM operated by another bank or institution.
+These charges will typically cost between $2.00 and $3.50, depending on your bank and the tier of service you're enrolled in.
+Note that you won't be told about such fees at any time during your ATM transaction.

-- International Transaction Fees: For international transactions you usually pay higher fees on cash withdrawals.
-These fees combine a flat charge of around $2.00 to $7.00 with a conversion rate calculated as a percentage of the amount withdrawn, typically 3 percent.
+- International transaction fee: For international transactions you usually pay higher fees on cash withdrawals.
+These fees combine a flat charge of around $2.00 to $7.00 with a conversion rate that is calculated as a percentage of the amount withdrawn, typically 3 percent.

 ATM Fees By Bank